 Testing and then understanding fleece testing results is invaluable to alpaca breeders.
 It allows stud owners to make educated and informed decisions in their breeding programs.
 It also gives breeders information on the quality of their fleece in regards to processing into products.

-If you are interested in learning about how to manage your alpaca fleeces from shearing, skirting, storing and processing please contact the NSW Committee region.
+If you are interested in learning about how to manage your alpaca fleeces from shearing, skirting, storing and processing please contact your regional president.
 With enough interest, the region will run a Shearing, Skirting and Fleece Preparation Workshop.

 How to Take a Fibre Sample

 The main points to note regarding mid-side sampling are as follows:

 - Always use the same sample site.
 This will enable you to effectively compare results.
 The preferred and most commonly used site is the mid-side.
 The mid-side is located half way between the fore and hind leg and half way down the body mass.
 The left hand side of the alpaca is normally used for the mid-side as the right side is exposed to judges when showing.